COLLOQUIUM 655

 Marta Alloisio - KTH Royal Institute of Technology, Sweden

-Philip S.L.
-Anderson - University of Illinois Urbana-Champaign, USA
+Philip Anderson - University of Illinois Urbana-Champaign, USA

 Alice Berardo - University of Padua, Italy

-Szabolcs Berezvai - Budapest University of Techology and Economics, Hungary
+Szabolcs Berezvai - Budapest University of Technology and Economics, Hungary

 Matteo Ciccotti - ESPCI Paris, France